MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 Think about:

 - **Effective Visual Hierarchy** – A View is mostly rows and columns, so hierarchy might not be the first thing that comes to mind.
-But it&#39;s there – left-to-right reading, column order (more important columns on the left) and relationship to the filters pane.
+But it's there – left-to-right reading, column order (more important columns on the left) and relationship to the filters pane.

  Read more about hierarchy: [https://xd.adobe.com/ideas/process/information-architecture/visual-hierarchy-in-ux-design/ ](https://xd.adobe.com/ideas/process/information-architecture/visual-hierarchy-in-ux-design/)